jasonnathan/app/README.md

 - `cd ..`
 - `./start` - start the application

+## Running on iOS and Android
+- `./run-ios` - start the application on a connected iOS device or in the simulator
+- `./run-android` - start the application on a connected Android device or in the simulator

 ## Adding an npm package
 To add an npm package:

 - `cd app`
 - `meteor npm install --save my-package` - write a module to package.json and install it while staying in Meteor's NodeJS-container

+## Adding a Cordova plugin
+To add a cordova plugin:

+- `cd app`
+- `meteor add cordova:<cordova-plugin-name>@<version>`